 Section 38.1 Reclassification shall be differentiated from promotions.
 For the purpose of this section, promotional processes shall be defined in Article 39 - Promotion.
 Reclassification shall be defined as a change in classification and/or pay grade resulting from the processes defined below.

-Reclassification may be approved by the Mayor only after a thorough evaluation of the position by the Human Resources Director or his/her designee.
+Reclassification may be approved by the Mayor only after a thorough evaluation of the position by the Human Resources Director Personnel Director or his/hertheir designee.
 The following criteria must be met to reclassify a position: